camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/process-archive.html.md

     <td>
       Specifies a list of additional suffixes which are considered as deployment resource if the
       <code>isScanForProcessDefinitions</code> property is set to <code>true</code>.
 It can be used
-      to deploy additional resources beside process and case definitions.
-For example to add a script to the deployment and reference it as an external source of a
+      to deploy additional resources beside process and case definitions, for example to add a script to the deployment and reference it as an external source of a
       <a href="ref:/api-references/bpmn20/#tasks-script-task-script-source">script task</a> or an
       <a href="ref:/guides/user-guide/#process-engine-scripting-use-scripts-as-inputoutput-parameter">
       inputOutput</a> mapping.
-To specify multiple suffixes a comma is used as seperator, ie. <code>py,groovy,rb</code>.
+To specify multiple suffixes, a comma is used as seperator, ie., <code>py,groovy,rb</code>.
     </td>
   </tr>
 </table>